aspinuso/dispel4py/provenance.md

 ```python
 configure_prov_run(graph, provRecorderClass=None, provImpClass=<class 'dispel4py.provenance_doc.ProvenanceType'>, input=None, username=None, workflowId=None, description=None, system_id=None, workflowName=None, workflowType=None, w3c_prov=False, runId=None, componentsType=None, clustersRecorders={}, feedbackPEs=[], save_mode='file', sel_rules={}, transfer_rules={}, update=False)
 ```
+In order to enable the user of a data-intensive application to configure the attribution of types, selectivity controls and activation of advanced exploitation mechanisms, we introduce in this chapter also the concept of provenance configuration.
+With the configuration users can specify a number of properties, such as attribution, provenance types, clusters, sensors, selectivity rules, etc. The configuration is used at the time of the initialisation of the workflow to prepare its provenance-aware execution.
+We consider that a chosen configuration may be influenced by personal and community preferences, as well as by rules introduced by institutional policies.
+For instance, a Research Infrastructure (RI) may indicate best practices to reproduce and describe the operations performed by the users exploiting its facilities, or even impose requirements which may turn into quality assessment metrics.
+For instance, a certain RI would require to choose among a set of contextualisation types, in order to adhere to the infrastructure's metadata portfolio.
+Thus, a provenance configuration profile play in favour of more generality, encouraging the implementation and the re-use of fundamental methods across disciplines.

 With this method, the users of the workflow provide general provenance information on the attribution of the run, such as _username_, _runId_ (execution id), _description_, _workflowName_, and its semantic characterisation _workflowType_.
 It allows users to indicate which provenance types to apply to each component and the belonging conceptual provenance cluster.
 Moreover, users can also choose where to store the lineage (_save_mode_), locally in the file system or in a remote service or database.